 Designed for Expansion

-Production in the future will derive from several reef structures at Charters Towers, namely the Warrior, Sunburst, Brilliant and Day Dawn, feeding this centrally-located processing plant.
-The existing two major declines that access the underground Central and South mines will supply the plant with ore to achieve our target of 320,000 ounces of gold per annum.
+Production in the future will derive from several reef structures at Charters Towers, namely Sunburst, Brilliant and Day Dawn and several associated reefs, feeding this centrally-located processing plant.
+The existing major decline that access the underground Central mine will supply the plant with ore to achieve our initial major target of 220,000 ounces of gold per annum.

 After the valuable metals are extracted the tailings residue, comprising principally granite rock ground into fine sand size particles, is deposited into a licensed storage facility on site.
 The stored tailings, after completion of mining operations, naturally neutralize themselves and will be capped with rock and soil for revegation.

 The history of the Charters Towers goldffields production of 6,600,000 ounces means the goldfield averaged 145,000 ounces of gold per annum for 45 consecutive years to 1918, with a peak production performance of 320,000 ounces in 1899.
 With a modernised facility, latest equipment and highly specialised experts, Citigold Corporation may one day exceed this performance.